ToprakKamburoglu/TK-Hotel/README.md

 ---

-**Note**: This is a learning project focused on improving HTML and CSS skills in the context of hospitality industry web design.
+**Project Focus**: This is a learning project focused on improving HTML and CSS skills in the context of hospitality industry web design.
 The project emphasizes responsive design principles and modern web development practices.

-**Contact**: For technical support or collaboration opportunities, please reach out via the contact page or email.
+For technical support or collaboration opportunities, please contact toprakkamburoglu@gmail.com